Texas Collaborative Divorce Attorneys

 How Long Does a Collaborative Divorce Take?

 The spouses in a Collaborative Divorce will participate in a series of preplanned, face-to-face meetings with a team consisting of their lawyers, along with a neutral mental health professional, and a neutral financial professional.
 The joint meetings are typically limited to two hours in length and occur on a schedule determined by the clients’ needs and desires.
 The average collaborative case usually resolves in four to six joint meetings.
-Any of the highly experienced Collaborative Divorce attorneys in our Austin, Dallas, Fort Worth, Granbury, Midland, and Plano offices can help prepare you for the process and what to expect during these meetings.
+Any of the highly experienced Collaborative Divorce attorneys in our Austin, Dallas, Fort Worth, Granbury, and Plano offices can help prepare you for the process and what to expect during these meetings.

 What is the Difference Between Collaborative Divorce and Mediation?

 Although both Collaborative Divorce and divorce mediation are confidential, non-adversarial methods of resolving family law conflicts without going to court, the similarities end there.
 Mediation is a process that typically takes place over the course of one or two long days lasting 10 to 12 hours.
-A neutral third person called a mediator meets privately with each party and his or her lawyer over the course of the day to gather information, explore options, and facilitate a binding agreement.
+A neutral third person called a mediator meets privately with each party and his or her attorney over the course of the day to gather information, explore options, and facilitate a binding agreement.

 What is Unique About Collaborative Divorce?